 The foundation stone of the church was laid on 30 November 1865 by Sir William Stawell, Chief Justice of the Colony.
 The ground floor of the vicarage was completed by 8 November 1867, when the Reverend Thomas Cole and his family took up residence.
-The building of the church proceeded slowly, as money was short, but on 19 September 1869 the nave and a temporary chancel were opened by the Reverend Dr John Bromby, foundation headmaster of Melbourne Grammar School.
-(The Right Reverend Charles Perry, Lord Bishop of Melbourne, had been invited to conduct the opening the previous week, but the church was not quite ready).
+The building of the church proceeded slowly, as money was short, but on 19 September 1869 the nave and a temporary chancel were opened by the Reverend Dr John Bromby, foundation headmaster of Melbourne Grammar School (The Right Reverend Charles Perry, Lord Bishop of Melbourne, had been invited for the previous week, but the church was not quite ready).
 The building was not clear of debt until 1875, when it was consecrated by the Right Reverend Samuel Thornton, Bishop of Ballarat.
 The parish at that time extended to Gardiner’s Creek to the north, Dandenong Road to the south, Darling Road to the east, and Orrong Road to the west.
 In 1878 the name of the shire was changed from Gardiner to Malvern.

 The Reverend Thomas Cole died in office in 1879, being succeeded in 1880 by the Reverend (afterwards the Reverend Canon) Charles Godby.
 The building program began again with Mr Robert Dalton as architect for the addition of the transepts and a temporary wooden chancel and sanctuary.
 The program was completed in two years: that is, by 1885.

-In 1887 a narrow strip of land was bought along the north boundary of the churchyard, and Mr Urban Billing (the son and business partner of the architect Nathaniel Billing) was engaged as architect to complete the chancel and sanctuary.
+In 1887 a narrow strip of land was bought along the north boundary of the churchyard, and Mr Urban Billing (the son and business partner of the architect Mr Nathaniel Billing) was engaged as architect to complete the chancel and sanctuary.
 In 1888 the new work—transepts, chancel, sanctuary, organ chamber and vestry—was consecrated by the Bishop of Melbourne, the Right Reverend Field Flowers Goe.
 In 1891 the foundation stone for the parish hall was laid by Sir William Clarke, pastoralist, and the front (western) half of the hall was begun.
 In 1897 the second storey of the vicarage was added.

-In 1910 Canon Godby resigned because of ill–health (although he was later appointed as Dean of Melbourne, and—much to the dismay of Saint George’s Churchwardens—had to be supported in that office by Saint George’s Vestry, who had wrongly supposed that his appointment as Dean would relieve them of the responsibility for his superannuation).
+In 1910 Canon Godby resigned because of ill-health (although he was later appointed as Dean of Melbourne, and—much to the dismay of the Churchwardens—had to be supported in that office by Saint George’s Vestry, who had wrongly supposed that his appointment as Dean would relieve them of the responsibility for his superannuation).

 The Reverend Barry Smith (now the Reverend Canon Emeritus Barry Smith OAM) was appointed in 1994.
-His incumbency saw an expansion of pastoral care, the development of lay chaplains to assist with Saint George’s extensive ministry to Cabrini Hospital, the consolidation of material resources, and the establishment of a comprehensive vision for the future of the parish.
+His ministry saw an expansion of pastoral care, the development of lay chaplains to assist with Saint George’s extensive ministry to Cabrini Hospital, the consolidation of material resources, and the establishment of a comprehensive vision for the future of the parish.
 He retired in 2006.
 The renovation of the upper floor of the vicarage was completed early in 2007.

 Brian Corless OAM